berkbavas/DiffusionCurveRenderer/README.md

 The ideas belong to [Orzan et al.](https://hal.archives-ouvertes.fr/inria-00274768/)

-Vectorization algorithms are taken form this [repo](https://github.com/zhuethanca/DiffusionCurves) and adopted.
+Vectorization algorithms are taken from this [repo](https://github.com/zhuethanca/DiffusionCurves) and adopted.

 The project is developed using `OpenGL`, `OpenCV`, `Eigen`, `ImGui` and `Qt` and is written in `C++`.